Solid-Interactive/solid-book/profiling/README.md

 before and afters, or showing degradation as concurrency increases.

 It is possible to send data, headers, and cookies with requests.

+## Autocannon

+[Autocannon](https://github.com/mcollina/autocannon) is easy to use if you like node, but graphing is harder.